Cardiopulmonary Exercise Testing (CPET)

 Diffusing capacity for carbon monoxide (DLCO) measures the ability of the lung to transport oxygen from the alveoli into the bloodstream.
 DLCO can be reduced due to many causes, including:

-• Interstitial lung disease
+Interstitial lung disease

-• Emphysema
+Emphysema

-• Pulmonary hypertension
+Pulmonary hypertension

-• Pulmonary embolism
+Pulmonary embolism

-• Congestive cardiac failure
+Congestive cardiac failure

-• Anaemia
+Anaemia

-Expired Nitric Oxide
+Expired Nitric Oxide (FeNO)

 Expired Nitric Oxide (FeNO) is considered an important biomarker of airway eosinophilic inflammation.
-Measurement of FeNO assists in phenotyping asthma, in addition to, determining corticosteroid responsiveness.
-FeNO may also indicate exposure to allergens.

 Lung Volumes

-Measurement of absolute lung volumes is obtained using body plethysmography.
 This test is required to confirm or rule out true restriction.
-Lung volumes is important to quantify gas trapping.

 MIPS and MEPS

-Maximum Inspiratory Pressure (MIP) and Maximum Expiratory Pressure (MEP) measurement is used to assess muscle strength within the respiratory system and diagnoses disease of these muscles.
-It is useful in the following conditions:
+Maximum Inspiratory Pressure (MIP) and Maximum Expiratory Pressure (MEP) measurements are used to assess muscle strength within the respiratory system and diagnose diseases of these muscles.

-• Respiratory muscle weakness or neuromuscular disease is suspected
+Respiratory muscle weakness or neuromuscular disease is suspected.

-• Lung function tests show reduced vital capacity with normal gas transfer
+Lung function tests show reduced vital capacity with normal gas transfer.

-• Assess if known respiratory muscle weakness has improved, remained stable, or worsened
+Assess if known respiratory muscle weakness has improved, remained stable, or worsened.

 About Us

 At RSDC we have a particular interest in quick approach and triaging patients with suspected lung malignancy, management of pleural diseases, sleep disorders of obstructive sleep apnoea and other more complex sleep disorders, airways disease including asthma and COPD.
-We use a comprehensive approach to interstitial lung disease in addition to occupational and environmental lung disease.